inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 In this section, we'll compare the three MAC protocols in terms of a few statistics, such as the number of UDP packets carried by the network, and power consumption.
-In order to compare the three protocols, we want to find the parameter values for each MAC, which lead to the best performance of the network in a particular scenario.
+In order to compare the three protocols, we want to find the parameter values for each MAC that lead to the best performance of the network in a particular scenario.
 We'll optimize for the number of packets received by the server, i.e. we want to minimize packet loss.

-The scenario will be the same as in the :ned:`BMac`, :ned:`XMac` and :ned:`LMac` configurations (each sensor sending data every second to the server), except that it will use a similar, but more generic network layout instead of the warehouse network:
+The scenario will be the same as in the :ned:`BMac`, :ned:`XMac`, and :ned:`LMac` configurations (each sensor sending data every second to the server), except that it will use a similar, but more generic network layout instead of the warehouse network.

 .. figure:: media/statisticnetwork.png
    :width: 60%